18F/pclob/_posts/2019-06-26-use-of-facial-recognition.md

 ---
 category: newsroom
-date: '2019-05-14'
+date: '2019-06-26'
 excerpt: >-
- Privacy and Civil Liberties Oversight Board Chairman Adam Klein and Board Members Edward Felten and Jane Nitze have announced a May 31, 2019 public forum in Washington, DC to examine the USA FREEDOM Act and the government’s call detail records (CDR) program under that law.
-Several key provisions of the USA FREEDOM Act will sunset in December unless they are reauthorized by Congress.
+The Privacy and Civil Liberties Oversight Board has voted to initiate three new oversight projects, including a review of the use of facial recognition and other biometric technologies in aviation security.
 layout: post
 links:
   - text: View File